giampaolo/pyftpdlib/docs/api.rst

     *New in version 0.7.0*

+  .. data:: encoding

+    The encoding used for client / server communication.
+Defaults to ``'utf-8'``.

+    *New in version 2.0.0*

   .. data:: auth_failed_timeout

     The amount of time the server waits before sending a response in case of